Guiding Token-Sparse Diffusion Models: Conclusion

 \section{Conclusion}

-Sparse training approaches for diffusion models have shown large improvements in recent years, but lacked adoption by the community as their performance and behavior during inference was unpredictable and weak.
-To overcome this, we propose Sparse Guidance (SG) which erases this issue and provides additional benefits like a higher variance in sampled outputs as well as fine-grained control over the capacity gap driving guidance.
+Sparse training approaches for diffusion models have shown large improvements in recent years, but lacked adaption by the community as their performance and behavior during inference was unpredictable and weak.
+To overcome this, we propose Sparse Guidance (SG) which erases this issue and provides benefits like a higher variance in sampled outputs as well as fine control over the capacity gap driving guidance.
 With SG we achieve an \textbf{FID of 1.58} while reducing FLOPs by \textbf{25\%}, and can push to a \textbf{58\%} FLOPs reduction at performance on par with the dense SiT baseline.
-Then, we scale sparse training to 2.5B for a text-to-image task and find SG holds up at scale, improving human preference score and increasing throughput.
-We hope that our work encourages the community to experiment with token-sparse diffusion models as this would lead to massive savings in cost, compute and CO$_2$.
+Then, we scale sparse training to 2.5B for a text-to-image task and find that SG holds up at scale, improving human preference score and increasing throughput.
+We hope our work encourages the community to explore token-sparse diffusion models for substantial savings in time, compute, and CO$_2$.